Sue Richardson MCIPPdip

 How did you then move into policy and advisory?

-After completing my Diploma in Payroll Management and working at the sharp end of payroll up to June 2005, I saw an advert for an Advisory service officer in Payroll Professional Magazine.
+After completing my Diploma in Payroll Management and working at the sharp end of payroll up to June 2005, I saw an advert for an Advisory service officer in Professional in Payroll, Pension and Reward (previous Payroll Professional) magazine.
 I thought that it looked a really interesting job role but thought I had missed the deadline.
 When I saw the advert in the following month’s magazine I had to apply and the rest is history, as I commenced working for the CIPP on 22 August 2005.

 Did you study a specific course to help you enter this career?